Type 1 Diabetes: Children Living With the Disease - Exams and Tests

 Your child may have a

 test for thyroid antibodies when type 1 diabetes is diagnosed.
-Also, a thyroid-stimulating hormone (TSH) test should be done every 1 to 2
+Also, a thyroid-stimulating hormone (TSH) test and a thyroxine (T4) test may be done every 1 to 2

 years.
-This test checks for thyroid problems, which are common among people
+These tests check for thyroid problems, which are common among people

 who have type 1 diabetes.